CycloneDX/cyclonedx-dotnet/README.md

 The CycloneDX module for .NET creates a valid CycloneDX bill-of-material document containing an aggregate of all project dependencies.
 CycloneDX is a lightweight BOM specification that is easily created, human readable, and simple to parse.

 This module runs on
 *   .NET Core 3.1
 *   .NET 6.0.

-## Deprecated .NET versions due to longer supported by Microsoft
+This module no longer runs on

 *   .NET Core 2.1
 *   .NET5

-see https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core for more infomation
+*   see https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core for more infomation

 ## Usage